1758 - Austrian invasion of Saxony

 In August, when the Saxon Contingent received 24 four-pdr regimental guns, the Saxon artillerymen who had formerly been integrated as grenadiers in Fürst Lubomirsky Infantry and Prinz Gotha Infantry were detached from these regiment to serve the new artillery pieces.

 On August 1, Dombasle sent Colonel Cotvos with 600 horse and hussars to raise contributions in the district of the Saale and the vicinity of Halle.

 On August 2, Dombasle’s Corps, advancing by Plauen, reached Reichenbach im Vogtland.

 On August 4, Zweibrücken sent his Reserve Corps (6 bns and 2 cavalry rgts) under FML Count Maquire from Teplitz to Brüx and then to Komotau where it encamped to support the troops posted near Sebastiansberg.

-On August 5, I./Salmuth Fusiliers arrived at Leipzig.
+On August 5, the I./Salmuth Fusiliers arrived at Leipzig.

 When Prince Heinrich saw that the Reichsarmee had not retreated after the engagement of Sebastiansberg, he decided to move closer to the Elbe.
 His situation was getting more difficult with the arrival of Dombasle on this theatre of operation.